swarmintelligencelab/Dolphin-Fish-Interaction/README.md

     - omega_f: The angular-speed of the fish in rad/s
     - omega_d: The angular speed of the dolphin in rad/s
     - D: The euclidean distance between the fish and the dolphin in meters
-  - The second sheet "Summary" contains a summary of the time-series
+  - The second sheet "Summary" contains a summary of the time-series.
   - The third sheet "FountainManeuvers&ChasingEps" references the time-steps (in terms of indices range) that correspond to the fish fountain maneuver episodes before, and after the dolphin learnt the fish escape strategy.
 Additionally, we reference time-steps (in terms of indices ranges) for episodes of the Dolphin in pure chasing mode.

 - Additionally, the cropped video from which the data in "Data.xlsx" was extracted is provided in the file "Movie.mov".